valsamovich/java/README.md

 Basics
 ------

+###Variables
+The Java programming language use both **"fields"** and **"variables"** as part of its terminology.
+Instance variables (non-static fields) are unique to each instance of a class.
+Class variables (static fields) are fields declared with the static modifier; there is exactly one copy of a class variable, regardless of how many times the class has been instantiated.
+Local variables store temporary state inside a method.
+Parameters are variables that provide extra information to a method; both local variables and parameters are always classified as "variables" (not "fields").

 ###Primitive Data Types

+The eight primitive data types are: **byte, short, int, long, float, double, boolean, and char**.
 The Java programming language is statically-typed, which means that all variables must first be declared before they can be used.
 	int gear = 1;

 Data Type | Default Value | Bit                            | Min and Max Value